sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 ( 1 )

- Any kind of seed, known or unknown, is to be powdered very finely, and subjected to bhavana with the juice of [green](# "Ripe, according to another text.")leaves of arka.
+ Any kind of seed, known or unknown, is to be powdered very finely, and subjected to bhavana with the juice of green[^73]leaves of arka.
 The seed is then to be kept, tightly confined in a piece of cloth, and placed upon a pot in the sun.
 Oil will come out of the bundle containing the seed.

+[^73]: "Ripe, according to another text."

 **( २ )**